SA floored by American man lying about his race to swindle blind elderly woman

 A white American man, Ben Mitchell, targeted a blind elderly lady and convinced her that he was a tall, dark, and handsome black man, her type.
 Mitchell was in it for the money and dated the woman for a full year before his lie was uncovered in court.

-The elderly lady shared that she has given Mitchell too many loans after lying about growing up poor and being raised by a single parent in a dangerous area.
+The elderly lady shared that she has given Mitchell many loans after he lied about growing up poor and being raised by a single parent in a dangerous area.
 Mitchell told his elderly girlfriend that he wanted to give back to his community by creating a safer environment for black boys.

-The judge broke the news to the blind lady that Mitchelle is a short white man.
+The judge broke the news to the blind lady that Mitchell is a short white man.
 The woman was stunned by the news.

-People wondered if the lady ever ran her hands through his hair or other features to confirm Mitchell’s case of being a tall, dark, and handsome man.
-Clearly not, she was too trusting to investigate.
+People wondered if the lady ever ran her hands through his hair or over his other features to confirm Mitchell’s claim of being a tall, dark, and handsome man.
+Clearly, she was too trusting to investigate.

 The court looked like a dramatic skit from an SNL production that many people questioned.
 South Africans filled the comments section and laughed at the bizarre twist.